 Artist Biography

-Darcy is a part-time elementary school teacher.
-She loves teaching and has shown her commitment to the art community through online classes, speaking engagements, and her publication of numerous articles in Art Quilting Studio Magazine and other prestigious magazines.
-Darcy continues to learn new techniques and expand her creative process so that she can continue to grow as an artist.
+In addition to her art practice, Darcy is a part-time elementary school teacher.
+Her passion for education extends into the art community through online classes, speaking engagements, and the publication of numerous articles in Art Quilting Studio Magazine and other esteemed publications.
+Committed to lifelong learning, she continually refines her techniques and expands her creative process, ensuring that her work evolves with each new exploration.

 *Photo by Emily Rioux of CraftNB